Why is EU struggling with migrants and asylum?

 Under EU rules, an asylum seeker has the right to food, first aid and shelter in a reception centre.
 They should get an individual assessment of their needs.
 They can apply for asylum after giving fingerprints and being interviewed by a trained case worker.
 They may be granted asylum by the authorities at "first instance".
 If unsuccessful they can appeal against the decision in court, and may win.

 Asylum seekers are supposed to be granted the right to a job within nine months of arrival.

 The European Commission - the EU's executive - says there is still too much variation in the way EU states handle asylum claims.
-For example, the recognition rate for Sudanese asylum seekers is 2% in Spain, but 68% in Italy, the Commission says.

 How many asylum applications are successful?